mina-mori/shopifyDashboard/README.md

 #backend

-1- charge directory to backend folder.
+1- go to backend folder.

 2- open cmd

+3- change directory to the current folder in cmd.

+4. run the following command: `npm install`

 3- run the following command: `npm start`